emcdona1/ocr_handwritten_labels/README.md

 3. **Gather language data**.
     1. Run the script `utilities\detect_language.py`, pointing to (1) the desired directory for the downloaded image set, and (2) the "occurrence_file_with_images.csv" file.
 This generates a timestamped CSV file called "detect_language_data.csv".
 This file contains the document level language for each sample as well as any detected languages and the confidence of detection.
+    2. If the ground truth for the detected labels exists, you can run the script `utilities\language_validation.py` pointing to (1) ground truth occurrence file and (2) detect_language_date.csv file and a language_validation_date.csv file will be generated showing the accuracy of the language detection
 4. **Retrieve and save OCR data for your image set**.
     1. Run the script `gather_ocr_data_from_cloud_platforms.py` pointing to the folder of images downloaded in the previous step, and the "occurrence_with_image_urls" file.